Claude Nau: Negotiations in Scotland and London

 In June 1579, Mary sent Nau as her ambassador to her son, James VI of Scotland, instead of John Lesley, Bishop of Ross.
 She wrote to George Bowes at Berwick-upon-Tweed at the border asking him to assist Nau's journey.
 However, the Scottish court at Stirling Castle would not allow him an audience, apparently because Mary's letter was addressed to her son, not the King.
 Although Francis Walsingham had directed Nicolas Errington, Provost Marshal of Berwick, to accompany Nau to the Scottish court, he had no papers from Elizabeth.
 The Privy Council of Scotland issued a proclamation that he deserved punishment and should be commanded to depart.
 Errington reported that few spoke to Nau except old servants requesting payment.

 Mary mentioned in a letter to the Countess of Atholl that Nau had brought "tokens", gifts for her supporters, and a picture and a book for James.
 Some accounts say that Nau tried to deliver a gift of valuable jewels and a vest that she had embroidered for James.
 The chronicle known as The Historie of James the Sext describes the gift as "certain jewels and ornaments to his body".
+Errington wrote to Francis Walsingham that Nau had been unable to deliver Mary's tokens.
 Nau wrote that he had not been allowed to see James VI in a postscript to Mary's letter of 4 July 1579 to the Archbishop of Glasgow.

 Mary wanted Nau to go to Scotland again in 1582, and asked the ambassador Michel de Castelnau to get permissions.
 Claude's brother-in-law, the Sieur de Fontenay, sent from France, had more success.
 Fontenay was able to meet James VI in August 1584.
 Fontenay wrote to Claude Nau about his good reception, James had met him in his cabinet at Holyroodhouse, and lent him a horse to join the hunting at Falkland Palace.
 On 15 November 1584, Nau came to London as Mary's ambassador and was lodged in a house belonging to Ralph Sadler.
 He spoke with Elizabeth, on the subject of Mary's allegations against Bess of Hardwick.
 Mary wanted Bess of Hardwick and her sons to acknowledge before the French ambassador that rumours about her were untrue.
 Nau also hoped to put forward the idea of the "association", a scheme to return Mary to Scotland as joint ruler with her son.
 However, James VI and another Scottish diplomat, the Master of Gray, made it known that James was not about to accept joint rule.
 Nau was informed of plans to move Mary to another lodging, at Tutbury Castle.

 While Fontenay was still in Edinburgh, in March 1585, he warned Nau that a rumour was circulating at the Scottish court that Mary made him sleep with her (que sa majeste vous faisoit coucher avec elle), and so they should modify their familiar behaviour when the Master of Gray visited.